brewaco3/WallhavenforMuzei3/README.md

 Wallhaven.cc plugin for the Muzei 3 API.

-Forked from [Pixiv for Muzei](https://github.com/dahlia/muzei-pixiv) with the goal of sourcing wallpapers from Wallhaven's public feeds.
+Forked from [Pixiv for Muzei 3](https://github.com/yellowbluesky/PixivforMuzei3) with the goal of sourcing wallpapers from Wallhaven's public feeds.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"